j7k6/docs.j7k6.org/_posts/2018-11-28-network-file-replication-glusterfs-ubuntu-servers.md

    ```

 ### GlusterFS
-Run these commands on `node1` only.
+Run these commands on the first server only:

 1. Add peer:
    ```bash